 At this point the excursion ends.
 Should you wish to explore the River Lee Navigation, either north or south, then follow the towpath round, turn right and cross the bridge and go down to the towpath.
 This area has become quite popular as a social venue over the past year or so and is one place where the Village Butty has moored.
-When the photo on the right was taken (26) snow obscured what was on offer, but if you would like to find out more about the Village Butty click on the button to the left.
+When the photo on the right was taken (26) snow obscured what was on offer, but click here to read about the current situation.

 By going south from here it is possible to reach Limehouse Basin via Three Mills and the Limehouse Cut towpath.
 However, if you want to return to the Regents Canal (and don’t wish to simply turn round and walk back the way you came) you could use public transport.
 Instead of turning right at the bridge, turn left and walk down to the bus stop.
 You can catch a 339 here which will drop you at St Barnabas Church (stop Y), close to the junction of Grove Road and Roman Road.
 When you alight walk back towards the church, cross Grove Road at the lights and continue east along Roman Road until you reach Twig Folly bridge, which crosses the Regents Canal just south of the entrance to Duckett’s Cut.
 Steps will take you back to the towpath and you may continue your walk along the Regents to Limehouse (click the button on the below to go to the Bethnal Green to Limehouse section).

 Linking the Regents Canal with the River Lee Navigation